Sunset Dinner Cruises in Hawaii: The Ultimate Parents' Night Out

 Captain Andy's Na Pali Sunset Dinner Cruise

 If you only do one sunset cruise in your life, make it this one.
-Captain Andy's sails along the Na Pali Coast - those dramatic, cathedral-like cliffs you have seen in every movie set in paradise - as the sun goes down.
-The dinner is excellent (think grilled steak and shrimp with Hawaiian sides), the bar is open, and the views are genuinely life-changing.
-I am not being dramatic.
-Watching the last light paint those green cliffs gold while dolphins ride the bow wave is a top-five life experience.
-The cruise departs from Port Allen on the south shore and runs about four hours.
+Captain Andy's sails along the Na Pali Coast - those dramatic, cathedral-like cliffs you've seen in every movie set in paradise - as the sun goes down.
+Dinner is excellent (grilled steak and shrimp with Hawaiian sides), bar is open, views are life-changing.
+I'm not being dramatic.
+Watching the last light paint those green cliffs gold while spinner dolphins ride the bow wave is a top-five life experience.
+Cruise departs from Port Allen on the south shore and runs about four hours.

 Holoholo Charters

 For a smaller-group experience on Kauai, Holoholo offers a sunset catamaran cruise with cocktails and appetizers.
 They limit passengers to create a more intimate atmosphere, and the crew is fantastic about sharing stories and history of the coastline.
-This is a good option if big boats make you nervous or if you just prefer fewer people.
+Good option if big boats make you nervous or if you prefer fewer people.

 What to Wear on a Dinner Cruise

 This is where I see people go wrong.
-A sunset dinner cruise is not a formal evening - it is a boat.
-Here is what actually works:
+A sunset dinner cruise is not a formal evening.
+It is a boat.
+What actually works:

-• Women: A midi or maxi dress that will not blow up in the wind (wrap dresses are a disaster on a boat - ask me how I know), flat sandals with a strap (no flip-flops - they are slippery on wet decks), and a light jacket or wrap for the return trip when the wind picks up.
+• Women: A midi or maxi dress that won't blow up in the wind (wrap dresses are a disaster on a boat - ask me how I know), flat sandals with a strap (no flip-flops, they are slippery on wet decks), and a light jacket or wrap for the return trip when the wind picks up.

 • Men: Aloha shirt, chinos or nice shorts, boat shoes or strapped sandals.
-Skip the cologne - you are going to smell like salt air anyway, and that is better.
+Skip the cologne.
+You're going to smell like salt air anyway, and that is better.

-Pack a small bag with your polarized sunglasses for the first hour (the sun is intense on the water), a portable charger for your phone, and a light layer.
+Pack a small bag with your polarized sunglasses for the first hour (sun is intense on the water), a portable charger for your phone, and a light layer.
 Most boats provide sunscreen, but I always bring my own reef-safe SPF 50 because the supplied stuff is usually not reef-safe.
+(And reef-safe is the law in Hawaii now - they will check on some boats.)

 Seasickness: The Real Talk

-Let us address the elephant on the boat.
+Let's address the elephant on the boat.
 If you or your partner get motion sick, take precautions before boarding.
-Here is what works:
+What works:

 On a catamaran (like Trilogy or Captain Andy's), the ride is significantly smoother than a monohull.
-If you are prone to seasickness, book a catamaran and you will likely be fine.
+If you're prone to seasickness, book a catamaran and you'll likely be fine.

 When to Book